Faculty and NTC Co-founders

 David Epston from New Zealand

 David Epston originated with Michael White what has come to be known as narrative therapy.
-In June 2013 he presented a 2-day workshop 'What is a good question?
+In May 2014 he facilitated a 2-day workshop on working with children and families and in June 2013 he presented a 2-day workshop 'What is a good question?
 What is a good story?'

 David Epston's work and workshops are featured on www.narrativeapproaches.com which is a website that is a collaboration of the authors of Playful Approaches to Serious Problems, Jennifer Freeman, Dean Lobovits and David Epston.